NUbots/NUbots/module/purpose/Soccer/README.md

 ## Emits

-- `message::purpose::FindPurpose` a Task to request to find the robot's soccer playing purpose, to start the Director graph for the RoboCup scenario
+- `message::purpose::FindPurpose` a Task to request to find the robot's soccer playing purpose, to start the Director graph to play soccer
 - `message::strategy::StandStill` to make the robot still while penalised
 - `message::platform::ResetWebotsServos` to reset the servos in Webots when penalised
 - `message::purpose::Striker` a Task to request the robot acts as a striker